gbadev-org/tonc/content/pages/affobj.md

 The rotation will take place around the center of the circle, so that's an anchor of (16,16).
 Or, rather (16,16)\*256 because they're .8 fixed point numbers, but that's not important right now.
 For the full circle, this will be the center of the object, but it'll still need to be corrected for the double-size flag.
 For the other combos, the anchor will *not* be at the center of their sub-objects.

 Because the sub-objects share the same **P** matrix, it'd be a waste to recalculate it the whole time, so I'm using a modified version of it especially tailored to `OACOMBO` structs called `oac_rotscale()`.
 The code is basically the same though.
 The `oacs[]` array forms the three combos, which are initialized at definition because that makes things so much easier.
 The full circle is at (16,20), the semis at (80,20) and the one composed of quarter circles is at (48,60).
 The `obj_data[]` array contains the data for our seven objects, and is copied to `obj_buffer` in the initialization function.
 While it is generally true that magic numbers (such as using hex for OAM attributes) are evil, it is also true that they really aren't central to this story and to spend a lot of space on initializing all of them in the ‘proper’ fashion may actually do more harm than good … this time.
-I am still using #defines for the anchor and a reference point though, because they appear multiple times in the rest of the code.
+I am still using `#define`s for the anchor and a reference point though, because they appear multiple times in the rest of the code.

 <div id="cd-oacombo" markdown>
 ```